jimtierneysc/tennis-scoreboard-ng/README.md

     * `cd client`
     * `gulp test`

+### User guide

-### Logging in
+#### Logging in

 * A login link appears in the upper right corner of the page.
 Enter the password and username specified with the db:seed command.
 Login is only required to edit or keep score.
 Login is not required to view.

 #### Players, Teams and Matches views

-* Choose a link in the navbar.
+* Choose a link in the navigation bar.
 * Each view supports add, delete and edit.
 * The Matches view has a link to the match score.

 #### Scores view

-* Choose "Scores" in the navbar or the "Score" link in the Matches view.
+* Choose "Scores" in the navigation bar or the "Score" link in the Matches view.
 * A drop down list is used to select a match.
-* When a match is selected, the score board is shown
+* When a match is selected, the score board is shown.
 * A drop down menu has commands to show or hide visual elements
-    * If you want to keep score, choose the command to show score keeper commands
+    * To keep score, choose the menu command to show score keeper commands
+    * To show the winners of each game, choose the menu command to show completed games

+#### Mobile

+* The navigation bar collapses when the viewport is narrow
+* Click the button on the upper right side of the page to show the navigation links

+### Todo

+- [ ] Readme: Provide instructions for running on AWS
+- [ ] Feature: Show when a game is won by service break
+- [ ] Feature: Automatically update clients when the score is changed